 However, these factories are doing more assembly work than creating a product from scratch.
 We have no domestic brand that has a footing in the US market.
 We are only manufacturing or assembling products for foreign brands.
 Furthermore, our private entities are not playing any major role in scaling our manufacturing capabilities.
 They are solely dependent on government initiatives or subsidies.

 Furthermore, our factories are still way behind our Chinese counterparts when it comes to cost-effective production and efficiency.
 This condition is also applicable to our automobile and chemical industries.
 We may not be able to supply global electronics companies with enough engineering components.
-Therefore, both the government and private corporations need to work together to address this issue, but it will take a long time.
+Therefore, both the government and private corporations need to work together to address this issue to ensure sustainable MSME growth, but it will take a long time.

 What ViTWO Thinks About the Current Situation?

-Looking at the situation, it can be said that things can be turned around in favour of Indian companies and MSMEs if the right steps are taken.
+Looking at the situation, it can be said that things can be turned around in favour of Indian MSMEs if the right steps are taken.
 Apart from building scalability, we need to be more cost-competitive than other countries in order to gain more market.
-However, one challenge that might become an issue for the domestic companies is if the Indian government opens the market to the US companies as part of the negotiations.
-Therefore, the situation currently presents both challenges and opportunities for our Indian companies.
+However, one challenge that might become an issue for domestic companies is if the Indian government opens the market to the US companies as part of the negotiations.
+Therefore, the situation currently presents both challenges and opportunities for our Indian companies, as the US Tariffs redefine the balance of global trade and the future of MSME growth in India.